Edward Henry: Early life

 Henry was born in Shadwell, London to Irish parents; his father was a doctor.
 He studied at St Edmund's College, Ware, Hertfordshire, and at sixteen he joined Lloyd's of London as a clerk.
 He meanwhile took evening classes at University College, London, to prepare for the entrance examination of the Indian Civil Service, which he then passed on 9 July 1873.
 As a result he was 'appointed by the (Her Majesty's) said [Principal] Secretary of State (Secretary of State for India) to be a member of the Civil Service at the Presidency of Fort William in Bengal' and on 28 July the same year he married Mary Lister at St Mary Abbots, the Parish Church of Kensington, London.
-Mary's father, Tom Lister, was the Estate Manager for the Earl of Stamford.
+Mary's brother, Tom Lister, was the Estate Manager for the Earl of Stamford.

 In September 1873 Edward Henry set sail for India.
 He arrived in Bombay and travelled across India arriving at Allahabad on 22 October 1873 to take up the position of Assistant Magistrate Collector within the Bengal Taxation Service.
 He became fluent in Urdu and Hindi.
 In 1888, he was promoted to Magistrate-Collector.
 In 1890, he became aide-de-camp and secretary to the Lieutenant-Governor of Bengal and Joint Secretary to the Board of Revenue of Bengal.
 On 24 November 1890, as a widower, he remarried, by marrying Louisa Langrishe Moore.